dev4vater/vater/docs/source/ContentTroubleshooting.rst

 ``groupvars/all/folderOfThingToDebug`` along with the global var files

-Note: vm path should be ``class/student`` aka the prev 2 answers combined give you the final answer
+Note: vm path should be ``class/student`` aka the prev 2 answers combined give you the final answer.

 Ansible